Rhodes-CS-comp486/picobytes-execute-test/README.md

 - autoscale configures the horizontal autoscaling of worker pods, min and max can be changed here along with targeted utilization of resources

-## Start the kubernetes cluster -- if not already started by 'construct.py'
+## Start the kubernetes cluster -- if not already started by `construct.py`

-1. run on command line: 'kubectl apply -f ./kubernetes-setup'
+1. run on command line: `kubectl apply -f ./kubernetes-setup`
-- run 'kubectl get pods' to confirm containers are running
+- run `kubectl get pods` to confirm containers are running
-- run kubectl get services to confirm service is running
+- run `kubectl get services` to confirm service is running
 2. expose ports (if not already) by running
-- kubectl port-forward service/name_field_in_service desiredport:5000 --address 0.0.0.0
+- `kubectl port-forward service/name_field_in_service desiredport:5000 --address 0.0.0.0`

 Now you should have a cluster up and running that can be called the same way a single container is called.